 What rights do you have in personal data matters?

 - The Right to Erasure

 - The Right to Restrict Processing

 - The Right to Data Portability

 - The Right to Avoid Automated Decision-Making

-You reserve the right to amend, delete or limit (stop any active) processing of your personal data, refuse to process; and receive personal data you give us for contract purpose or with your consent in a structured, machine-readable format, and ask for the provision (transfer) of this data to another controller.
+You reserve the right to amend, delete or limit (stop any active) processing of your personal data, refuse to process; and receive personal data you give us for contract purposes or with your consent in a structured, machine-readable format, and ask for the provision (transfer) of this data to another controller.

 We respect your right to privacy, so you can contact us at email@example.com at any time:

-These rights may be limited, for example, if the fulfilment of your request reveals personal data of another user or if your request to delete data refers data we are required to store in accordance with the legislation or for our legitimate interests (for example, to prevent fraud).
+These rights may be limited, for example, if the fulfilment of your request reveals personal data of another user or if your request to delete data refers to data we are required to store in accordance with the legislation or for our legitimate interests (for example, to prevent fraud).